frozenca/ML-Murphy/README.md

 # ML-Murphy
-Solutions for exercises and MATLAB example codes for "Machine Learning: A Probabilistic Perspective" by K. Murphy
+Complete solutions for exercises and MATLAB example codes for "Machine Learning: A Probabilistic Perspective" 1/e by K. Murphy